 Clackamas United Church of Christ believes that the Gospel calls us to work for a world where racism no longer exists.

 We have many sermons that explore the racism that continues to permeate American society.
 During the summer of 2020, we held weekly Zoom conversations that explored racism and American history, policing, politics, economics, war, and religion.
 You can find the curriculum for those conversations below.

-You can watch the History of Racism in Oregon by the Rev. Charlie Hinkle at 11 minutes into the video below
+You can also watch the History of Racism in Oregon by the Rev. Charlie Hinkle at 11 minutes into the video below.

 Below is our anti-racism curriculum with videos and questions that can guide conversations.
-You may use this curriculum for self study or for group study.
+You may use this curriculum for self-study or for group study.

 Session 1: Uncomfortable Conversations with a Black Man with Emmanuel Acho

 Questions for group discussion: